1AishwaryaSH/Project1_Optimizing_an_ML_Pipeline_in_Azure/README.md

 ## Project Summary
 The best run model is the AutoML model "VotingEnsemble" with an Id: AutoML_10a12021-419a-46bc-9736-103ece2219b6_18 and Accuracy:0.9173899034676254.
 It performs better than the logistic regression(Scikit-learn) model using HyperDrive optimized hyperparameters.
+Here we can find that AutoML generates efficient and accurate model.

 ## Architecture
 The project architecture involves the following major steps: